Home » Old Fashioned Desserts » Old-Fashioned Chocolate Ice Cream {with Cocoa Powder}

 Instructions

 • Beat the eggs and remaining sugar.
-Meanwhile, beat the egg yolks and remaining 1/4 cup of sugar until light yellow in color and well combined.
-They will noticeably change color when mixed enough.
-(A hand mixer on low will work well.)
+In a separate bowl, beat the egg yolks and remaining ¼ cup of sugar until they are light yellow and form a ribbon when the beaters are lifted, about 2-3 minutes, with a hand mixer on low speed.

-• Temper the eggs by adding half of the warm milk mixture, a half cup at a time.
-Then add the egg mixture back into the saucepan with the rest of the milk and cream.
+• Temper the eggs.
+Slowly whisk half of the warm milk mixture into the beaten egg yolks, adding half a cup to prevent curdling.
+Then, pour the egg mixture back into the saucepan with the remaining milk and cream.

 • Heat the custard.
-Heat the saucepan, which now contains all of the ingredients, over medium heat, stirring constantly, until it reaches 185 degrees.
-The custard is ready when it has thickened enough to coat the back of a spoon.
+Heat the saucepan over medium heat, stirring constantly, until the custard thickens and reaches 185°F. The custard is ready when it coats the back of a spoon.

 • Strain the custard and chill.
-Hold cheesecloth or a strainer over a bowl to strain the custard.
-Immediately place the custard into in the refrigerator to chill.
-Chill for 4-24 hours, until very cold.
+Strain the custard through cheesecloth or a fine-mesh strainer into a bowl.
+Place the bowl in the refrigerator and chill for 4-24 hours until the custard is very cold.

 Notes